 Fulfillment Center or Warehouse?
 Choose the Right One for Your Business

-Fulfillment Center and Warehouse are often used interchangeably but in reality, both have different functions.
+Fulfillment Center and Warehouse are often used interchangeably, but in reality, both have different functions.
 They are large buildings that hold inventory for businesses.
 However, their features and services are quite different.
-The services that each provides varies depending on the business needs.
-This blog explores the functions of both the fulfilment centre and warehouse for you to decide which is most suitable for your eCommerce business.
+The services that each provides vary depending on the business needs.
+This blog explores the functions of both the fulfillment center and warehouse for you to decide which is most suitable for your eCommerce business.

 What are Warehouses?
 When are they needed?

 A warehouse is a building where goods and products are stored for a long period of time.
 It is a place designed to store the inventory of business in bulk quantity until it is needed.
 A warehouse is equipped with high shelves stacked with many goods, forklifts driving around, and containers moving across the building.
 Operationally, what happens in a warehouse is a stagnant job.
 Inventory is added, moved to various locations, and short periods of time before the product is shipped out, unlike warehouses where products are eventually transferred out of the warehouse when needed.

 Companies that take care of warehousing solely are seen focusing more on businesses that work with wholesale or business-to-business orders that deal with large quantities of products.
 More substantial companies & retailers have their own warehouses where they can store their extra products, or they rent warehouses to share with other businesses.
 Typically, it is a cost-effective idea for small and medium-sized businesses to lease warehouse space, depending on the terms of the leases.

 In case you are looking to store your business’s extra inventory until they’re in demand or small storage spaces are not working out for you, a warehouse is what your business needs.

 What are Fulfillment Centers?
 When are they needed?